dolph/recipes/sides/crunchy-mashed-potatoes.md

 ## Roast

-Preheat oven to 400 F. Place potatoes on a rimmed baking sheet or in a large baking dish and cover tightly with foil.
-Roast until very tender (about 80–95 minutes).
+Preheat oven to 425 F. Place potatoes on a rimmed baking sheet or in a large baking dish and cover tightly with foil.
+Roast until very tender (about 80–95 minutes) and internal temperature reaches 210 F.

 - 4 pounds **Yukon Gold potatoes**, scrubbed